littlecxm/Bayshore_6r/README.md

  - Ghost Trophies Saving

  ## What is not working
- - some people still get the game will crash at mileage screen.. idk if this is because of bayshore server or openparrot(?) [current solution = create G: drive then restart your pc, then open tpui and amauth as admin]
+ - some people still get the game will crash at mileage screen.. idk if this is because of bayshore server or openparrot(?) [current solution = create F: and G: drive then restart your pc, then open tpui and amauth as admin]

  - Transfer from 6